koknat/dif/README.md

        -trimChars N       Trims with specified number of characters, instead of 105

-       -head              Compare only the first 10000 lines
+       -head              Compare only the first 10% of the file, with a minimum of 50, and a maximum of 10000 lines

        -headLines N       Compare only the first N lines If a negative number is used, ignore the first -N lines

-       -tail              Compare only the first 10000 lines
+       -tail              Compare only the last 10% of the file, with a minimum of 50, and a maximum of 10000 lines

        -tailLines N       Compare only the first N lines If a negative number is used, ignore the last -N lines